Rusty Walker, Artist exclusively with Gallery Andrea, Scottsdale, Arizona.

 Gallery artist, awards, one man shows and museums

-From 1971 to 1985 Walker was a full-time artist, and later in Arizona until 1989, supporting his wife, daughters, Melody and Courtney, and son, Hunter, on his art.
-By the mid seventies his work was taking off and he was having sell out shows, becoming nationally known, winning awards at the American Watercolor Society and National Watercolor Society and exhibiting his oils and watercolors nationally in museums and galleries.
+From 1971 to 1985 Walker was a full-time artist, and later in Arizona until 1989, supporting his wife, daughters, Melody and Elly, and son, Hunter, on his art.
+In California and Arizona he become a nationally known artist, winning awards at the American Watercolor Society and National Watercolor Society and exhibiting his oils and watercolors nationally in museums and galleries.

 Full time artist